 Applicants who submit all materials according to the posted instructions and by the posted deadlines, and whose materials indicate potential for success in their chosen program, will complete a required interview (by phone or in person).

-Select applied economics/ACED, political science/ACD, or sociology/ACED to indicate the appropriate master’s degree program sequence.
+Select applied economics/ACED, political science/ACD, or sociology/ACED to indicate the appropriate master’s degree plan and sub-plan.
 You may NOT apply to more than one program at a time.

 Required attachments include: